|

 smoke.
 31 The sun shall be turned into darkness, and the moon

 into blood, before the great and the terrible day of the LORD come.
-(Joel 2)
+(Joel 2) Peter proclaims that this prophecy has been fulfilled at Pentecost, when speaking to

-the 'All the House of Israel'
+the 'All the House of Israel' 15 For these are not drunken,

 as ye suppose, seeing it is but the third hour of the day.
 16 But this is that which was spoken by the prophet Joel; 17 And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons